BlindexDAO/locking-contract/README.md

 ## Environment variables

-Create a `.env` file in your root folder and make sur eyou have the following environment arguments in it:
+Create a `.env` file in your root folder and make sure you have the following environment variables in it:

 ```shell
 CMC_TOKEN=<your_coinmarketcap_token_for_gas_reports>